 Audit Fees - Audit fees consist of fees billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by Marcum in connection with regulatory filings.
-The aggregate fees billed by Marcum for professional services rendered for the audit of our annual financial statements, review of the financial information included in our Forms 10-Q for the respective periods and other required filings with the SEC for the years period ended December 31, 2022 and 2021 totaled \$61,800 and \$88,168, respectively.
+The aggregate fees billed by Marcum for professional services rendered for the audit of our annual financial statements, review of the financial information included in our Forms 10-Q for the respective periods and other required filings with the SEC for the period ended December 31, 2021 totaled \$88,168.
 The above amounts include interim procedures and audit fees, as well as attendance at audit committee meetings.

 Audit-Related Fees - Audit-related services consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
-We did not pay Marcum for audit related fees for the years ended December 31, 2022 and 2021.
+We did not pay Marcum for audit related fees for the period ended December 31, 2021.

 Tax Fees - Tax fees consist of fees billed for professional services relating to tax compliance, tax planning and tax advice.
-We did not pay Marcum for tax fees for the years ended December 31, 2022 and 2021.
+We did not pay Marcum for tax fees for the period ended December 31, 2021.

 All Other Fees - All other fees consist of fees billed for all other services.
-We did not pay Marcum for other services for the years ended December 31, 2022 and 2021.
+We did not pay Marcum for other services for the period ended December 31, 2021.